 The Special Collections also include many 19th century church-related newspapers, especially those of a Presbyterian or Reformed character in Virginia and the South.
 Over 1500 linear feet of manuscript materials and institutional records are housed in the Archives.
 The personal papers of our faculty members and certain other ministers and missionaries of the Presbyterian Church US form the core of the manuscript collection.
 Some finding aids to the collection are available in the Archives.

 We are able to offer access to our special collections only by appointment.
 Please contact us when you wish to visit, so that we can try to have someone available to assist you.
-Note that the Special Collections are not open on weekends or holidays, or when staff is unavailable.
+Note that the Special Collections are not open on weekends, evenings or holidays, or when staff is unavailable.

 For further information, please contact :